 Think you can just down a two-liter of water and everything will be fine?
 Think again.
 It takes about one hour to put one liter of fluid back into circulation.
 If you’re two liters down, you’ll need at least two more hours to bring your body back to level.
 (Not including any additional fluid loss during that time).
 So drink early, and drink often.
 Have a tall glass of water as soon as you wake up in the morning.
 Even when you think you’re drinking enough water, you probably aren’t.

-Camelbacks, like the one that you see in this photo, have gone a long way toward helping hikers stay hydrated.
+Camelbacks have gone a long way toward helping hikers stay hydrated.
 I know from personal experience that I tend to drink more when I have that little blue tube dangling in front of my mouth.
 The camelback is easy to fill, and it’s a pleasure to use.
 You can even pull the reservoir out, and use it with different packs, making it extremely versatile.
 There is a drawback to all that water sipping, however.

-We don’t see this very often, but you can actually drink TOO much water.
+We don’t see this very often, but you can actually drink too much water.
 The condition is called Hyponatremia, and it results from drinking copious amounts of water without enough salt.
 We lose a lot of salt (and a host of other trace minerals) when we perspire, and when blood sodium gets too low, we begin to develop symptoms that feel a lot like dehydration and heat exhaustion.
 We get headaches; weakness; fatigue; lightheadedness and we might even experience nausea.
 The symptoms vary among individuals, but if you’ve ever experienced hyponatremia, then you probably found yourself wondering why you drank lots of water all day, but you still felt like crap.